Language selection

 Since September 2017, Canadian and German businesses and citizens have benefitted from the provisional entry into force of the Comprehensive Economic and Trade Agreement (CETA), between Canada and the European Union.
 Germany formally ratified CETA on January 20, 2023.

 CETA generates new economic opportunities for both Canada and Germany.
-Bilateral merchandise trade in 2022 increased by more than 41% compared to pre-CETA (2016).
+Bilateral merchandise trade in 2023 was nearly 44% higher than pre-CETA (2016).

 Further information